 REMOTE EFFECTS.
 Williams takes his examples to provide intuitive evidence against utilitarianism.
 He then asks how utilitarianism could deal with them.
 In other words, how could an utilitarian judge George's choice to produce CBW and Jim's decision to kill the Indian both morally wrong?
 One standard way is by looking into the effects these actions could have on the agents' characters and on public interest.
+We look into two types of effects, psychological effects like corruption of character, and social effects, like setting a precedent.

 Generally this idea of remote effects works as follows.
 Suppose I borrowed some money from you.
 Then you die before I could return the money.
 Your family is very rich.
 My family is very poor.
 It may be that, by the utilitarian standard, I am not obligated to return the money.
-But wait: by lying on this occasion I may get used to lying, and so this locally beneficial lie is likely to lead to globally bad consequences. \Rightarrow I should return the money for purely utilitarian reasons.
+But wait: by lying on this occasion I may get used to lying, and so this locally beneficial lie is likely to lead to globally bad consequences. $\Rightarrow$ I should return the money for purely utilitarian reasons.

 Similarly, suppose we punish one innocent person to deter a thousand criminals.
 This might be right by the utilitarian standard.
-But wait: we are setting a precedent of punishing innocents, thus producing very many bad consequences in the more remote future. \Rightarrow We should not punish that innocent person for purely utilitarian reasons.
+But wait: we are setting a precedent of punishing innocents, thus producing very many bad consequences in the more remote future. $\Rightarrow$ We should not punish that innocent person for purely utilitarian reasons.

 Williams' argument is subtle.
 First, observe that the very idea of remote effects can take off only if we already believe that the action was wrong.
 Otherwise, why would these remote effects be adverse?
 Second, in the case of Jim the utilitarian may appeal to self-indulgent squeamishness that would be encouraged in the agent's character.
-But such feeling of 'squeamishness' is self-indulgent only if we have already adopted an utilitarian point of view.
+But such feeling of 'squeamishness' is inappropriately self-indulgent only if we have already adopted an utilitarian point of view.
 On the contrary, Williams urges, this feeling is legitimate, and its presence is itself evidence for us not being utilitarians.